Jack Bussey

 He previously played for the London Broncos, Featherstone Rovers and the Toronto Wolfpack in the Championship.

 Background

 Bussey was born in Leeds, West Yorkshire, England.

 Playing career

 He signed for the Toronto Wolfpack from the 2017 season.
 Bussey made his début in the third round of the 2017 Challenge Cup.

 In May 2017 Bussey underwent emergency surgery for thyroid cancer, which was a success with the cancer being removed.

+Sheffield Eagles

+On 21 December 2024, it was reported that he had signed for Sheffield in the RFL Championship.